7even-deV/The-Quest/commits.md

 41. Enhance the show in the last scene (game over and records)
 42. Update volume bar settings based on database username
 43. Correct auto-movement (Player) when win and their specific statistics
+44. Fix errors if database gammer table is empty or was deleted